RomicaSimon/Test-Cases/README.md

 -----------

-**Description:**
+**2.Description:**
-Validate that user is able to login with valid credentials
+Validate that user is able to login with valid credentials.

 **Steps to reproduce:**
 1. User goes to www.bigfish.ro and opens the app in the main page